ABOUT ME

 My first book, Globalizing Morocco: Transnational Activism and the Postcolonial State, examined the Moroccan nationalist movement's worldwide anti-colonial campaign against the French and Spanish protectorates, and how this influenced domestic politics after independence in 1956.
 This fascinating episode of Cold War history elucidates the contributions made by non-state Third World actors to the formation of the post-1945 global order.
 Check out my interviews with the New Books Network and Jadaliyya for an introduction.

 I am currently working on a new project entitled Popular Culture and Mass Politics in Wartime North Africa, 1939-45, which analyzes how ordinary North Africans experienced World War II.
 My work incorporates the experiences of Muslims, Jews, and European settlers into a single narrative.
-It shows how the war years created a shared historical experience while also accelerating social polarization and culminating in the region's decolonization after May 1945.
+It shows how the war years created a shared historical experience while also accelerating social polarization that culminated in the region's decolonization after May 1945.